ChristoferBerruz/handy-data-collection-website/content/posts/data-collection-english.md

 ## Submit your video

+Please submit both side and top view videos, one at a time.
 Please allow around 10-20 seconds after hitting submit for the video to upload.

 Valid extensions are: